 AC 714 Business Reporting and Analysis (3 credits)

-Examines current financial reporting and disclosure practices and financial reporting trends.
-Develops the student's skills in financial reporting measures for solvency, earnings, investment and forecasting implications.
-Looks at internal measures useful for management decision-making.
-Discusses behavioral implications of internal and external reporting through use of current research findings.
+This course examines current financial reporting and disclosure practices and financial reporting trends.
+It develops the students' skills in financial reporting measures for solvency, earnings, investment and forecasting implications.
+The course looks at internal measures useful for management decision-making.
+It discusses behavioral implications of internal and external reporting throughuse of current research findings.

 AC 730 Business Processes and Systems Assessment (3 credits)

-Examines typical organizational business processes and the information technology that enables those processes.
-Reviews qualities of information, including those established by authoritative bodies, to assess the ability of information systems to support the business processes and an organization's management.
-Focuses on financial and accounting information systems (AIS) and explores several typical AIS application areas.
+This course examines typical organizational business processes and the information technology that enables those processes.
+It reviews qualities of information, including those established by authoritative bodies, to assess the ability of information systems to support the business processes and an organization's management.
+The course focuses on financial and accounting information systems (AIS) and explores several typical AIS application areas.
 Issues addressed include the effect of emerging technologies on business processes and their related information systems; control issues pertaining to these systems; and the implications of technology-enabled organizational changes on systems design, implementation and management.
 Students will be introduced to state-of-the-art tools and techniques for examining business processes and information systems and will engage in a project at a company site.

 AC 731 Advanced Accounting Information Systems: Modeling Effective Accounting Systems (3 credits)